s-shin/local-settings/README.md

 Configuration
 -------------

-You can change the project-local config file name.
+You can configure some settings by `config.cson`.

 ```
 'local-settings':
   'configFileName': '.atomrc' # '.cson' is automatically appended
+  'autoEnable': false # if true, enable local settings on opening project
 ```

+If you change `config.cson`, do `Window: Reload`.